FlitIsScuffed/About-me-/README.md

 Helllooo!!
-Welcome to our GitHub page, we go by the Eternal Graveyard System but many call us Eternal for short.
+Welcome to our GitHub page, we go by the Graveyard System but many call us Eternal for short.
 We are a suspected dissociative disorder having individual (we don't know if we have OSDD or DID, our personal research goes towards most likely OSDD-1b.)